abmajith/verilog-riscV32I-machine/README.md

 **Encoding Scheme**
 In *RV32I* instructions set, the encoding scheme is quite regular and it simplifies decoding and execution circuit construction for the hardware designer.
-Lets break down the basic encoding scheme and fields in the 32 bit instructions.
+Lets break down the basic encoding scheme and fields in the 32 bit instructions. <br />
-&nbsp; **Opcode Field** 7 bits subfield, specifying the general category of the instruction, always reside at 7 LSBs of the instruction.
+**Opcode Field** 7 bits subfield, specifying the general category of the instruction, always reside at 7 LSBs of the instruction. <br />
-&nbsp; **Funct3 Field** 3 bits subfield, providing additional information within certain instruction categories (like differentiating between load, store on arithmetic operations).
+**Funct3 Field** 3 bits subfield, providing additional information within certain instruction categories (like differentiating between load, store on arithmetic operations). <br />
-&nbsp; **Funct7 Field** 7 bits subfield, used for extended arithmetic operations in certain instructions.
+**Funct7 Field** 7 bits subfield, used for extended arithmetic operations in certain instructions. <br />
-&nbsp; **Immediate Field** subfield length varies depending on the instruction (20 bits and 12 bits subfields are the most common one), used for specifing immediate values (constant) in immediate instructions.
+**Immediate Field** subfield length varies depending on the instruction (20 bits and 12 bits subfields are the most common one), used for specifing immediate values (constant) in immediate instructions. <br />
-&nbsp; **Register Fields** Typically two or three fields of 5 bits wide, addressing one of the 32 general-purpose registers.
+**Register Fields** Typically two or three fields of 5 bits wide, addressing 32 general-purpose registers. <br />

-Presense of *Funct3, Funct7, Immediate and Register fields* depends on the instruction type. *Opcode field* is always assured to present in the instruction.
+*Opcode field* is always assured to present in the 7 LSBs bits of a instruction, unlike *Funct3, Funct7, Immediate and Register fields*

 **Base Instruction Formats**
 There are totally 6 different encoding format presents in *RV32I*, among them 4 are core instruction formats (R/I/S/U) in *RV32I* and two additional formats (B/J), lets list them here.